Phillip-England/gsc/README.md

 # gsc

-go simple components 💥
+go simple components

-keeping components in go as simple as possible
+Keeping components in go as simple as possible 🤷‍♂️

 ## Useful Skeletons